 This legal case holds great historical, legal, and environmental importance which can be visualized through the integration of quantitative data using geomatics and Ecological Footprint and Biocapacity research.
 These metrics were used to establish the regenerative capacity of the land and provide an environmental assessment of what the area biologically contains.

-Environmental Assessment through Biocapacity Metrics

 Biocapacity provides a quantitative, numerical measurement of SON’s biological productivity as measured in global hectares (gha).
 By analyzing and comparing the Biocapacity of different land cover types this measurement contributes to a more holistic understanding of the value of the land contained within in the boundaries.
 Cropland had the highest Biocapacity of all zones that exist in the region.
 This is because Ontario’s cropland has a high yield factor compared to other parts of the world.
 Ontario’s farmland has a higher biological productivity due to its rich and fertile soil, and water availability.
 (Hendry, 2023).
 The high biological productivity of the area’s cropland is significant to this land claim because it is land that could have supported members of the SON.
 It shows the amount of fertile agricultural land that the SON could have utilized to support themselves, had dispossession not occurred.

 The Biocapacity of the SON’s traditional territory can support 594,572 people.
-The biocapacity of 4,173,902 gha was divided by the average Ecological Footprint per capita in Ontario, which is 7.02 gha, to find the number of people (Ontario Report).
+The biocapacity of 4,173,902 gha was divided by the average Ecological Footprint per capita in Ontario, which is 7.02 gha, to find the number of people (Miller et al., 2021).
 This measurement contextualizes the importance of Biocapacity and its role in supporting an Ecological Footprint.
 It ultimately compares the Ecological Footprint with the Biocapacity of the area as it relates to this land claim case.

 One major factor involved in this land claim case was the inclusion of parts of Lake Huron and Georgian Bay by SON.
 They claimed that they exclusively used parts of these bodies of water, which according to Justice Wendy Matheson, was determined as insufficient due to a lack of evidence.
 Finding the Biocapacity of this area provides perspective to the regenerative capacity and biological productivity of these waters.
 It gives context to the resources included in this area as well as the ways the SON would have benefitted from these resources prior to the colonization of the region.
 The inclusion of freshwater areas in this case is also representative of the SON’s cultural connection to water as Anishinaabe Peoples.
 They believe that water has a spirit and is a source of life, carrying their ancestor’s memories and providing them with water for drinking, sustenance, spiritual purposes, and other cultural activities (McGregor, 2023).
 Assessing the biocapacity of this component portrays the ecological significance of water, providing further context to the community’s cultural significance, which should also be considered by the court.

 Relating to the historical significance of the land, the inclusion of built-up land is evidence of colonialism, urbanization, and development's impacts on the traditional territory.
 Including this information in the analysis of Biocapacity provided a holistic and quantitative approach to analyzing the land after the initial dispossession.
-It also deepens the understanding of historical and contemporary land use, showing the ways in which the landscape has changed and transformed due to factors including colonialism and urbanization.
+It also deepens the understanding of historical and contemporary land use, showing the ways that the landscape has changed and transformed due to factors including colonialism and urbanization.